 Please click here to download the exhibition flyer.
 The exhibition boards can be downloaded here.
-Please send us your comments to firstname.lastname@example.org as soon as possible, ideally by Monday 04 February.
-However, comments can still be made during the lifetime of the project.
+Please send us your comments to firstname.lastname@example.org.

 In 2015, Fort Halstead was granted planning permission for mixed-use redevelopment.
 The site’s new owners are responding to the new planning context and are seeking to bring forward a new planning application to deliver an optimised scheme when Dstl vacates the site, to enable the retention of QinetiQ on site, encourage new businesses to locate in the District and provide much-needed Housing, including affordable housing.

 The proposals include a new Village Centre, which secures and responds to the key heritage assets on site, and makes provision for community uses and amenity space.
 Members of the design and technical team will be available to discuss the emerging proposals, answer any questions you may have and record your comments and ideas for the site.